JetBrains/kotlin-web-site/docs/topics/kotlin-evolution.md

 #### Kotlin klib binaries

 Kotlin klib binaries have reached the [Stable](components-stability.md#stability-levels-explained) level in Kotlin 1.9.20.
-However, there are some compatibility specifics you need to keep in mind:
+However, there are some compatibility details you need to keep in mind:

-* klib binaries are backwards compatible starting with Kotlin 1.9.20, for example, the 2.0.* compiler can read binaries produced by the 1.9.* compiler.
+* klib binaries are backwards compatible starting with Kotlin 1.9.20.
+For example, the 2.0.* compiler can read binaries produced by the 1.9.* compiler.
-* klib binaries are compatible within the same language or feature version, for example, the 2.0.* compiler can read binaries produced by the 2.0.* compiler.
+* klib binaries are compatible within the same language or feature version.
+For example, the 2.0.* compiler can read binaries produced by the 2.0.* compiler.
-* Forward compatibility is _not_ guaranteed, for example, the 2.0.* compiler cannot read binaries produced by the 2.1.* compiler.
+* Forward compatibility is _not_ guaranteed.
+For example, the 2.0.* compiler cannot read binaries produced by the 2.1.* compiler.

 > The Kotlin cinterop klib binaries are still in [Beta](components-stability.md#stability-levels-explained).
-> Currently, we cannot guarantee exact compatibility between different Kotlin versions for them.
+> Currently, we cannot give specific compatibility guarantees between different Kotlin versions for cinterop klib binaries.
 >
 {type="note"}